SnapperTT/sdl-stb-font/README.md

 SDL STB Font Renderer
 =====================
-A header-only library for rendering text in [SDL2](https://www.libsdl.org/) with [STB_Truetype](https://github.com/nothings/stb).
+A header-only library for rendering text in pure [SDL2](https://www.libsdl.org/) with [STB_Truetype](https://github.com/nothings/stb).
 This caches glyphs as they are drawn allowing for fast text rendering.
 It also provides a couple of easy ways to render a string to texture for even faster text rendering.

+New (2021)!
+Can also render in [bgfx](https://github.com/bkaradzic/bgfx) with `bgfxFrontend.h`!

 ## Example Image:
 ![Example text test](example.png)